Year 2038 problem: Embedded systems

 Embedded systems that use dates for either computation or diagnostic logging are most likely to be affected by the Y2038 problem.
 Despite the modern 18–24 month generational update in computer systems technology, embedded systems are designed to last the lifetime of the machine in which they are a component.
 It is conceivable that some of these systems may still be in use in 2038.
 It may be difficult or, in some cases, impossible to upgrade the software running these systems, ultimately requiring replacement if the 32-bit limitations are to be corrected.

 Many transportation systems, from flight to automobiles, use embedded systems extensively.
 In automotive systems, this may include anti-lock braking system (ABS), electronic stability control (ESC/ESP), traction control (TCS), and automatic four-wheel drive; aircraft may use inertial guidance systems and GPS receivers.
 (Note: GPS suffers its own time counter overflow problem known as GPS Week Number Rollover.)

-Another major use of embedded systems is in communications devices, including cell phones and Internet-enabled appliances (e.g. routers, wireless access points, IP cameras) which rely on storing an accurate time and date and are increasingly based on Unix-like operating systems.
+Another major use of embedded systems is in communications devices, including cell phones and Internet-enabled appliances, e.g., routers, wireless access points, IP cameras, which rely on storing an accurate time and date and are increasingly based on Unix-like operating systems.

 However, this does not imply that all embedded systems will suffer from the Y2038 problem, since many such systems do not require access to dates.
 For those that do, those systems which only track the difference between times/dates and not absolute times/dates will, by the nature of the calculation, not experience a major problem.
-This is the case for automotive diagnostics based on legislated standards such as CARB (California Air Resources Board).
+This is the problem for automotive diagnostics based on legislated standards such as CARB (California Air Resources Board).